-A year-one evaluation grievance is defined as a written complaint by any nonprobationary teacher who has received his or her first-year partially effective or ineffective rating and who believes that he or she has been rated inaccurately on the basis of procedural violations or inaccurate data as explained below.
-Any non-probationary teacher who has received his or her first year partially effective or ineffective rating may choose to file a year-one evaluation grievance within 11 working days after the summative evaluation is finalized and signed by both the teacher and evaluator.
+A year-one evaluation grievance is defined as a written complaint by any non- probationary teacher who has received his or her first-year partially effective or ineffective rating and who believes that he or she has been rated inaccurately on the basis of procedural violations or inaccurate data as explained below.
+Any non-probationary teacher who has received his or her first year partially effective or ineffective rating may choose to file a year-one evaluation grievance within 11 working days after the summative evaluation provided by the evaluator.
+Failure to acknowledge receipt of the summative evaluation by signing waives the teacher's right to grieve the evaluation.
 This procedure satisfies the just cause and due process outlined in Policy 4134 as it relates only to evaluation grievances.